ekoontz/dag-unify/README.md

 The result of unifying any _a_ and _b_ is also `:fail`, if:
 - Either _a_ and _b_ are `:fail`.

-Thus the result of unifying any value with `:fail` is `:fail`, just as in arithmetic, the result of multiplying any number with 0 is 0.
+Thus the result of unifying any value with `:fail` is itself `:fail`, just as in arithmetic, the result of multiplying any number with 0 is itself 0.

 ## `clojure.core/get-in` vs. `dag_unify.core/get-in`

-For the above graph like `foo`:
+For the above graph `foo`:

 ```
 user=> (dag/pprint foo)